HCaldwell95/caldwell-cosmetics-full-stack/README.md

 ### Project Applications

-The project consists of three applications:
+The project consists of four applications:

 * home_details: Provides an overview of Caldwell Cosmetics, including sections such as "About Us" and "Find Us."
 It provides brief descriptions of all treatments and guides users to various parts of the website and social media links.
 * treatment_details: Delivers in-depth information about treatments and products, including aftercare instructions and details on who would likely benefit from each treatment.